 The Duccio Maesta Altarpiece Nativity is the subject of our tour of Nativity art.
 You can view this post in video form on my YouTube channel here.

 Evolutionary thought can blind us

 In the last article we examined a work by Giotto, who was a contemporary of today’s artist, Duccio.
 Giotto represented the city-state of Florence, while Duccio was the rock star of Siena.
 Both men were familiar with each other’s art, as well as with the sculptures of Nicola Pisano.
-Being age-mates, it’s inevitable that art historieans make comparisons.
+Being age-mates, it’s inevitable that art historians make comparisons.

 There is an inherent bias to place a higher value on art that is progressive.
 We’ve examined Giotto’s paintings, which moved us toward the realistic representation that will be fully realized during the Renaissance.
 This bias toward progress in Western art is partially due to the influence Darwin has had upon our thinking.
 Without recognizing the influence that evolution has had on our worldview, we may not realize how much more we value something just because it was new for its time.
 This can lead us to undervalue artwork of great beauty and significance because it is more ‘typical’ of the period it was produced in.